jimz011/homekit-infused/README.md

 Try to use RAW versions of the text to avoid any kind of wrongful spaces.
 Remember that I warned you :D!

 To make it easier on you if you want to copy it entirely is to first check the following:
 - Make sure to either remove or replace ALL `!secret` entries as it won't start if they are undefined.
 I'd suggest commenting out the lines in lovelace and replacing them with your own config in `configuration.yaml`.
+For your convenience an example of `secrets.yaml` is provided so you could build from that.
 - Make sure you have downloaded all custom-cards with HACS (and/or imported them) before you begin.
 - Make sure you download the relevant custom-components if desired
 - I have a split config, this means saving things will not be as you are probably used to.
 Regular files like automation.yaml etc will behave as usual.
 This means changing anything in these files will require a restart or a soft restart from the UI.
 Lovelace behaves differently this way.
 Yes it is easier to manage, but it comes with a major downside.
 Any changes made in any of the files in lovelace will require you to save `ui-lovelace.yaml` every single time!
 DON'T FORGET THIS!
 Even if you don't make any changes to this `ui-lovelace.yaml` and have changed ONLY `main-view.yaml` you will still have to save `ui-lovelace.yaml`.
 Best way to do this is just to do a save all action in your favorite text editor.
 Know that some editors do not allow you to save if the file is unchanged (e.g. notepad++).
 I suggest not using any of those text editors.
 I would advise you to use Sublime Text Editor as it is lightweight, free, easy on the eyes and makes code look a lot more comprehensible.